BlueStuff333/noteblock/README.md

 Medium-blocked sites can redirect you to the journal every Y minutes

-Stores the amount of time you've spent on the different sites
+Stores the amount of time you've spent on the different sites; displays on UI along with journal entries

 This is all configurable

-shout to my boy Claude
+shoutout to my boy Claude